zachmayer/backblaze_analysis/README.md

 # Replicating my results

-[results/drive_dates.csv](results/drive_dates.csv) has the cleaned up data from backblaze, with each drive by serial number, its model, when it was installed, when it was last observed, and whether it failed.
+[results/drive_dates.csv](results/drive_dates.csv) has the cleaned up data from backblaze, with each drive by serial number, model, when it was installed, when it was last observed, and whether it failed.

 | serial_number  | capacity_tb | model               | min_date   | max_date   | failed |
 |:---------------|------------:|:--------------------|:-----------|:-----------|-------:|